Go on to

 Mike

 McClintock opened for GG at this show.
+A

-This venue has been described as an intimate "circus theatre",
+described as an intimate "circus theatre", with very steep

-with very steep seating.
-It’s been
+seating.
+It’s been reported that there

-speaker during Ray’s quadrophonic violin solo, possibly caused by bad
+quadrophonic violin solo, possibly caused by bad grounding.
+Still, about 2,000 fans enjoyed this sold out

-enjoyed this sold out show, but influential Dutch pop critic Elly de Waard
+show, but influential Dutch pop critic Elly de Waard hated it.

 Amsterdam Dec.
 1, 1975